CleverCloud/documentation/content/doc/applications/golang/_index.md

 ## Overview

 Clever Cloud allows you to deploy any Go application.
-This page will explain you how to set up your project to run it on our service.
-You won't not need to change a lot, the *requirements* will help you configure your applications with some mandatory files to add, and properties to setup.
+This page explains how to set up your project to run it on our service.
+You won't need to change a lot, the *requirements* will help you configure your applications with some mandatory files to add, and properties to set up.

 {{% content/create-application %}}